 Electronic Document Management today

 On the one hand, in many companies knowledge workers still waste 25% of their time searching for the right version of a document.
-On the other, progressive companies are exploiting EDM to the full by integrating EDM with their business processes and functions such as dynamic workflow design, automated workflow and business intelligence dashboards.
+On the other hand, progressive companies are exploiting electronic document management to the full by integrating EDM with their business processes and employing functions such as dynamic workflow design, automated workflow and business intelligence dashboards.

-Business process review; Dynamic workflow design; Automated workflow; Checkpoint alerts; Inter-departmental efficiency; Multi-site EDMS integration; Remote working effectiveness; Compliance management; Robust security; Document retention policy management;100% audit trails; Business intelligence dashboards; Customisable user interface; Deployment and access options; Partner, customer and supplier processes and collaboration; Speed, efficiency and productivity
+Business process review; Dynamic workflow design; Automated workflow; Checkpoint alerts; Inter-departmental efficiency; Multi-site EDMS integration; Remote working effectiveness; Compliance management; Robust security; Document retention policy management;100% audit trails; Business intelligence dashboards; Customisable user interface; Deployment and access options; Partner, customer and supplier processes and collaboration; Speed, efficiency and productivity; Machine Learning and Artificial Intelligence.

 For an introduction to EDMS, to join us on one of our regular webinars or seminars, or to speak about hot topics and advanced EDMS functions, contact Document Logistix